Astroderdev/Animal_voice_recognition_2/README.md

 # Animal_voice_recognition_2
 This recognizes the animal voices!
-Especially made for Blind People!
+Especially made for Blind People!(Part-2)